aoide-org/aoide-rs/docs/CONTRIBUTING.md

 * Revert any unnecessary changes or changes to unrelated files
 * Use separate commits when moving or renaming files and when fixing formatting issues with `rustfmt`
-* Don't accidentilly check in any temporary files
+* Don't accidentally check in any temporary files

 Make sure that the code compiles without errors.
 The only exception is allowed for tests that might neither compile nor succeed for an intermediate commit.